 Alumni Impact Fund

 The Alumni Impact Fund (AIF) provides the entire RAND family with an opportunity to help RAND researchers extend the reach of projects with the potential for greater impact.
-Together, we have raised more than $900,000 during the past eight AIF campaigns.
+Together, we have raised approximately $1 million during the past nine AIF campaigns.

 Collectively, we can strengthen the RAND community and further the impact of RAND's research and analysis.
 Join us.